AnirbanDey-9497/Athena/README.md

 ## 🎥 Platform Overview

 Rekord is a powerful video recording and sharing platform that enables users to create, manage, and share video content seamlessly.
-Similar to Loom, it provides an intuitive interface for screen recording, video sharing, and collaboration.
+It provides an intuitive interface for screen recording, video sharing, and collaboration.

 ## ✨ User Features